irdkwmnsb/adbkit/README.md

 Alternatively, you may want to consider using the Chrome [ADB][chrome-adb] extension, as it includes the ADB server and can be started/stopped quite easily.

+For Linux users, adb need `plugdev` group acess, So you may need to add your current user to `plugdev` group.
+`sudo usermod -a -G plugdev $USER`

 ## Getting started

 Install via NPM: